syncfusion-content/javascript-docs/js/Maps/User-Interaction.md

 ### Positioning

-Depending on the latitude and longitude, you can zoom the map to the exact position.
-All locations are considered as latitude and longitude values and the exact location is considered as map coordinates.
+Depending on the latitude and longitude, you can zoom the Map to the exact position.
+All locations are considered as latitude and longitude values and the exact location is considered as Map coordinates.

-The `navigateTo` is a method defined that allows you to zoom the map control to the given location.
+The `navigateTo` is a method that allows you to zoom the Map control to the given location.
 This method contains three attributes as follows.

 <table>
 <tr>